Asda chairman Stuart Rose: Food prices will keep rising

 Labour has repeated calls for a windfall tax on oil and gas companies to subsidise energy bills.

+Mr Kwarteng said he was against a windfall tax because it would discourage investment, but he said Chancellor Rishi Sunak had not ruled it out.

+Mr Sunak is "going to look at all options", Mr Kwarteng added.

-Labour leader Sir Keir Starmer told Sky News: "We are not talking about taxing the profits they expected to make.
+Talking about Labour's windfall tax proposals, its leader Sir Keir Starmer told Sky News: "We are not talking about taxing the profits they expected to make.
 This is the profits they didn't expect to make.

-"We would then use that to reduce energy bills by up to £600 by those who need it, directly using that for the energy bills."
+"We would then use that to reduce energy bills by up to £600."

 Labour's shadow foreign secretary David Lammy told the BBC that families dealing with cost of living pressures should not have to face a rise in National Insurance.
 The government has said this rise will help the NHS recover from Covid and fund social care in England.